 But of course, most of us are average.
 And it does not help to ask students to secure a higher degree and work experience before their first job.
 Fortunately, students can compensate for the lack of credentials with an appealing presentation about what they are passionate about.

 Without outstanding credentials, students can emphasize what they aspire to become.
-A short origin story can justify one’s entrance to the design profession.
-One way is to recount the academic courses that intrigued them and started their obsession for a particular type of work.
+A short origin story can justify one’s entrance into the design profession.
+One way is to recount the academic courses that intrigued them and started their obsession with a particular type of work.
 For example, it makes a compelling story when a student learns to love masonry construction from a course on technical drawings.